27 measurements. One honest verdict.

 Other tools advertise 95%+.
 Why are these numbers lower?

 Where it has been: no. The features were selected so that compression history, resizing, and the site an image passed through cannot push the verdict either way.
-Very heavy processing can erase the evidence itself — in which case you get “inconclusive”, not a wrong answer.
+Very heavy processing can erase the evidence itself; in that case you get “inconclusive”, not a wrong answer.

 Can it be fooled?

 Yes, and the page says so.
-Determined laundering erases pixel evidence, metadata can always be stripped, and the newest closed-lab generators are largely undetectable from pixels alone — for every tool, not just this one.
-Treat the output as forensic evidence that supports a judgment, not as a verdict machine.
+Determined laundering erases pixel evidence, metadata can always be stripped, and the newest closed-lab generators are largely undetectable from pixels alone.
+That holds for every tool on the market, this one included.
+Treat the output as forensic evidence that supports a judgment rather than as a verdict machine.
 More in the full FAQ.